 2. Average Invoice Processing Time

 The longer it takes your AP team to process an invoice, the more likely it is they’re being bogged down by labor-intensive, low-value tasks.
-By pinpointing the average amount of time it takes to get from invoice receipt to payment, you can figure out how extensive your workflow bottlenecks are and figure out which steps need optimizing.
+By pinpointing the average time it takes to get from invoice receipt to payment, you can figure out how extensive your workflow bottlenecks are and figure out which steps need optimizing.

 AP teams with fully optimized processes usually take three to four days to process an invoice, while laggards can take up to 17 days.
-One way to effectively cut down on the amount of time you spend on invoice processing is to have mobile access to your system, which managers can use to review and approve documents on the go.
+One way to effectively cut down on the amount of time you spend on invoice processing is to have real-time mobile access to your system, which managers can use to review and approve documents on the go.

 3. Discounts Offered vs. Captured